SciML/DiffEqDocs.jl/docs/src/features/noise_process.md

 ## Non-Standard Noise Processes

-In addition to the mathematically-defined noise processes above, there exist more generic functionality for building noise processes from other noise processes, from arbitrary functions, from arrays, and from approximations of stochastic differential equations.
+In addition to the mathematically-defined noise processes above, there exists more generic functionality for building noise processes from other noise processes, from arbitrary functions, from arrays, and from approximations of stochastic differential equations.